FairwindsOps/insights-docs/docs/configure/cli/automation-rules.md

 You can add the `--delete` flag to the `push rules` command, which will delete any Automation Rules from Insights that **do not exist** in your IaC repository.
 Adding the `--dry-run` flag will explain which Rules would be deleted without making changes to Insights.

-### Pushing Automation Rules Along With Other Configurations
+## Pushing Automation Rules Along With Other Configurations
 Automation Rules can be pushed to Insights along with other Insights configurations using the single command `insights-cli push all`.

-* Note that the `--delete` flag is not available for the `push all` command to avoid unexpected deletes of Insights CLI managed configuration resources that are added in the future.
+The `--delete` flag is not available for the `push all` command to avoid unexpected deletes of Insights CLI managed configuration resources that are added in the future.

 For additional information see
 * [OPA policies With CLI](/configure/cli/opa)